Laviska Shenault Jr. Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Recent Performances

-- Shenault put together a 13-yard performance against the Seahawks last week on two catches while being targeted four times.
+- In last week's game against the Seahawks, Shenault was targeted four times and racked up two catches for 13 yards.

-- Shenault has 125 receiving yards on nine catches (17 targets) over his last three games, averaging 41.7 yards per game.
+- Shenault has caught nine passes on 17 targets for 125 yards, averaging 41.7 yards over his last three outings.

 Shenault's Jacksonville Teammates